cupang-afk/cupang-updater2/README.md

 $ cupang-updater
 ```

-The first run will create a `cupang-updater` directory in your current
-working directory, which contains a `config.yaml` file that serves as the
-configuration for each updater.
-You can change the location of the
-configuration directory or the configuration file itself using the
-`--config-dir` and `--config` options, respectively.
+Running for the first time creates a `cupang-updater` directory with a `config.yaml` file for configuration.
+Use `--config-dir` and `--config` to change their locations.

 ### Custom Updater